andreaprosseda/vimar-byme-plus-homeassistant/README.md

 * [Step 2/3] Vimar Pro - Initial Setup
 * [Step 3/3] Vimar Pro - Generate Setup Code

-:warning: Steps 1 and 2 are needed only the first time, while the third one is required everytime the integration is reinstalled or cleaned
+N.B.
+Steps 1 and 2 are needed only the first time, while the third one is required everytime the integration is reinstalled or cleaned

 ### [Step 1/3] Home Assistant - Install Component